metareflection/plti-class/schedule.md

 ### Tuesday, September 10

+- Raffi continues his presentation.
+- Nada presents a quick [demo](https://metareflection.seas.harvard.edu/openai/) of ChatGPT integrating tools like verifiers and solvers through GPT actions.

+### Thursday, September 12

 We set the schedule for the course.

-### Thursday, September 12

-TBD

 ## Week 3